mikellt/Password-Generator/README.md

 # JavaScript: Password Generator

 ## Description
-Application that helps to generate random password between 8-128 characters based on user prefrence.
+Application used to help generate a random password between 8-128 characters based on user preferences.

-The user is asked the following questions to determine their preference on how complex they want their password.
+The user is asked the following series of questions to determine how complex they want their password.
 - Length (8-128)
 - Include uppercase
 - Include lowercase